 Prof. Larry Diamond

 Francis Fukuyama is Olivier Nomellini Senior Fellow at the Freeman Spogli Institute for International Studies (FSI), resident in FSI’s Center on Democracy, Development, and the Rule of Law (CDDRL).
 He was previously professor of International Political Economy and director of the Paul H. Nitze School of Advanced International Studies (SAIS)’ International Development programme at Johns Hopkins University.
 Dr. Fukuyama is chairman of the editorial board of The American Interest, which he helped to found in 2005.
 He is a member of the Board of Trustees of the Rand Corporation, the Board of Directors of the National Endowment for Democracy, and member of the advisory boards for the Journal of Democracy, the Inter-American Dialogue, and The New America Foundation.
 Dr. Fukuyama has written widely on issues relating to democratisation and international political economy.
-His book, The End of History and the Last Man, was published by Free Press in 1992 and has appeared in over twenty foreign editions.
-His most recent book, The Origins of Political Order, was published in April 2011.
-Other books include America at the Crossroads: Democracy, Power, and the Neoconservative Legacy, and Falling Behind: Explaining the Development Gap between Latin America and the United States.
+His book The End of History and the Last Man, published by Free Press in 1992, has appeared in over twenty foreign editions.
+His most recent book, Identity: The Demand for Dignity and the Politics of Resentment, was published in September 2018.
+Other books include America at the Crossroads: Democracy, Power, and the Neoconservative Legacy (2006); Falling Behind: Explaining the Development Gap between Latin America and the United States (2008); and The Origins of Political Order (2011).

-Michael Johnston is the Charles A. Dana Professor of Political Science and former Division Director for the Social Sciences at Colgate University.
-His most recent book — Syndromes of Corruption: Wealth, Power, and Democracy (Cambridge University Press, 2005) — won the 2009 Grawemeyer Award for Ideas Improving World Order, presented by the University of Louisville.
+Michael Johnston is the Charles A. Dana Professor of Political Science and former Division Director for the Social Sciences at Colgate University, specialized in comparative and American politics, public policy, corruption, democratization, and development.
+His book Syndromes of Corruption: Wealth, Power, and Democracy (Cambridge University Press, 2005) won the 2009 Grawemeyer Award for Ideas Improving World Order, presented by the University of Louisville.
 He has studied political and administrative corruption since 1975, and from 1985 through 1996 was a founding co-editor of the journal Corruption and Reform.
 He has been a consultant to many international organisations and development agencies, including the World Bank, OECD, the Asia Foundation, the New York State Commission on Governmental Integrity; USAID, and the United Nations.
 His publications include Public Sector Corruption; Civil Society and Corruption: Mobilizing for Reform (edited volume, 2005); Political Corruption: Concepts and Contexts (co-edited with the late Arnold J. Heidenheimer, 2002); Political Corruption: A Handbook (co-editors Arnold J. Heidenheimer and Victor LeVine, 1988); Fraud, Waste, and Abuse in Government (co-editor Jerome B. McKinney, 1986); and Political Corruption and Public Policy in America (1982).
+Johnston’s newest book, The Conundrum of Corruption (with Scott A. Fritzen), was published by Routledge in December 2020.

 Claus Offe teaches Political Sociology at the Hertie School of Governance.
 He completed his PhD at the University of Frankfurt and his Habilitation at the University of Konstanz.
 In Germany, he has held chairs for Political Science and Political Sociology at the Universities of Bielefeld (1975-1989) and Bremen (1989-1995), as well as at the Humboldt-University of Berlin (1995-2005).
 He has worked as fellow and visiting professor at, among others, the Institutes for Advanced Study in Stanford, Princeton, and the Australian National University as well as Harvard University, the University of California at Berkeley and the New School University, New York.
 His work encompasses the areas of social policy, theories of the welfare state, political sociology, democracy theories and transition studies on post-communist countries.
 Among his numerous publications are Strukturprobleme des kapitalistischen Staates.
 Aufsätze zur politischen Soziologie (Frankfurt/Main: Suhrkamp 1972; new edition Frankfurt/Main: Campus 2007); Contradictions of the Welfare State (Hutchinson, 1984); Disorganized Capitalism (Oxford: Polity Press 1985); Varieties of Transition (Polity Press, 1996).